triviality/old_blog_that_supports_sage/_posts/2015-01-24-Representation-Theory-Sums-Products.md

 A (very poor) analogy of this situation is the problem of "building up" natural numbers.
 We have two ways of building up new integers from old: we can either add numbers, or multiply them.
 Given a number $n$, it's easy (and not very interesting) to find smaller numbers that add up to $n$.
 However, [finding numbers whose product is $n$](http://en.wikipedia.org/wiki/Integer_factorization){:target="_blank"} is *much much* harder (especially for large $n$) and much more [rewarding](http://en.wikipedia.org/wiki/Algebraic_number_theory){:target="_blank"}.
 Prime numbers also play a special role in the latter case: every positive integer has a unique factorization into primes.

 The analogy is a poor one (not least because the roles of "sum" and "product" are switched!).
-For one, tensor product decompositions are not really as easy as writing a number as a sum of other numbers.
-However, the analogy motivates the question
+However, it motivates the question

 - What are the analogues of "primes" for representations?